 By the end of this trip I realised my home: Sydney.
 I moved into a house with the most creative, fun and intelligent people who quickly became some of my best friends and inspirations.

-I finished my MPhil (a half-size PhD) in March 2014, and finally (on my fifth application) was awarded a scholarship to do a full PhD, beginning mid-2014.
+I finished my MPhil (a half-size PhD) in March 2014, and finally (on my fifth application) was awarded a scholarship to do a full PhD, which I completed in the midst of Covid in 2020 two days before starting chemotherapy for a cancer found just six weeks after my second child was born (would you believe it!!)

-Through this little slice of cyberspace somewhere on the world wide web I offer my story as it unfolds.
-I share my spiritual, mental and physical adventure in quest of understanding peace, justice and my place in the universe — traveling, researching, thinking and creating.
+I don’t write on this blog so much but I’ve kept it here as an archive of my journey through a spiritual, mental and physical adventure in quest of understanding peace, justice and my place in the universe — traveling, researching, thinking and creating.

 While the “anything is possible” motto is probably the more than overused “you can do it” message in the 21st century, there is something to be said for the power of the mind to create the reality it wants to create.